leecrossley/cordova-plugin-directions/README.md

 ## Platforms

-Support for Android, Windows Phone 8 is coming.
+Support for Android and Windows Phone 8.

 ## License